 Home > Intelligence

-What color do I need to paint my helmet liner?
+What do I need to convert my helmet to a paratrooper helmet?

 Airborne chinstrap (with extensions and snaps to attach inside the liner) Airborne chin cup (2) webbing A-frames to attach the chin cup to Liner leather strap (and some way to attach it) Helmet net 1/2 to 3/4" pattern (not the tight 1/4" infantry style OR the wider 2" style for later war)

 Are the jump trousers worn higher or lower on the waist?

 The 40's style (and later) was wearing trousers at the waist.
 These combat and dress uniforms are NOT worn like todays jeans, on the hips.
 I personally think that's why the IKE version (shortened jacket) looks so good and makes us all look taller.
 I also think that's why so many guys rip the crotches out of their M42 jump pants, they are wearing them too low, and usually without suspenders so the first time they crouch - RIIIIPPPP!!!!!

 What is an adapted ETO Class A Uniforms

 Standard tan/khaki shirt/trousers/tie with wool IKE jacket PLUS wool garrison cap DO NOT CONFUSE THIS SET WITH THE COMMONLY WORN OFFICER'S "PINKS" & GREENS set!
 Remember as well that officers had many more options with the Pinks & Greens and Chocolate sets which allowed many mixed combinations.
 Photo documentation shows a regimental size photo of 505th paras post Normandy and they are all wearing their tan/khaki shirts with the standard wool IKE jackets.
 I think David Mann came up with this one.